Zeex/sampgdk/README.md

 ------------

 This is a C++ wrapper for SA:MP Pawn scripting API.
-It allows you to call SA:MP built-in functions and handle server events (i.e. callbacks) from within plugin.
+It allows you to call SA:MP built-in functions and handle server events (i.e. callbacks) from within a plugin.

 Installation
 ------------